 Garlic is also a good source of vitamins B-6 and C. Vitamin B-6 is involved in carbohydrate metabolism.
 Vitamin C may also play a role in maintaining blood sugar levels.

-In general, garlic has been shown to:
+In general, garlic has been

 - improve the health of the cardiovascular system by reducing the levels of cholesterol, triglycerides, and blood lipids